Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to 3D Slicer!
 - To add a new extension with this pull request: Please keep content of "New extension" section and put an 'x' in the brackets for each todo item to indicate that you have accomplished that prerequisite.
 - To update an existing extension with this pull request: Please delete all text in this template and just describe which extension is updated and optionally tell us in a sentence what has been changed.
-To make extension updates easier in the future you may consider replacing specific git hash in your s4ext file by a branch name (for example: `master` for Slicer Preview Releases; `(majorVersion).(minorVersion)` such as `4.10` for Slicer Stable Releases).
+To make extension updates easier in the future you may consider replacing specific git hash in your s4ext file by a branch name (for example: `main` for Slicer Preview Releases; `(majorVersion).(minorVersion)` such as `4.10` for Slicer Stable Releases).
 -->

 # New extension